Founded in 2012, the International Opera Awards is an annual celebration of excellence in opera around the world.

 • To generate funds to provide bursaries for aspiring talent in opera from around the world.

-Over the last four years the International Opera Awards has raised funds for the Opera Awards Foundation to support 48 bursaries for aspiring artists, including singers, directors, conductors, répétiteurs and accompanists.
+Over the last six years the International Opera Awards has raised funds for the Opera Awards Foundation to support bursaries for almost 100 aspiring artists, including singers, directors, conductors, répétiteurs and accompanists.

 Judging of the International Opera Awards is carried out by a jury of industry professionals headed by Opera editor John Allison.